How to Write a Food Truck Business Plan

 Food trucks have a great appeal to millennials who prize simplicity and low prices alongside delicious ingredients.
-Unlike Baby Boomers, or even Gen Xers, who wanted quantity over quality (such as all-you-can-eat-buffets and Super-Sized fast food), Millennials are more conscious of healthier food choices and love food that has a story.
+Baby Boomers and Gen Xers tend to want quantity over quality (such as all-you-can-eat-buffets and Super-Sized fast food).
+Millennials are more conscious of healthier food choices and love food that has a story.
 Food trucks often feature both these elements.

 Why You Need a Business Plan